locationtech/geomesa/docs/tutorials/spark.rst

     You will need access to a Hadoop |hadoop_version| installation as well as an Accumulo |accumulo_version| database.

     You will need to have ingested GDELT data using GeoMesa.
-Instructions are available in :doc:`geomesa-gdelt-analysis`.
+Instructions are available in :doc:`geomesa-examples-gdelt`.

 You will also need: